wighawag/blockies-nft/docs/index.md

 Get the list of owner of a token and the blockNumber of its last transfer, useful to voting mechanism.

-Params:
- - `ids`: The list of token ids to check.

 Returns:
  - `ownersData`: The list of (owner, lastTransferBlockNumber) for each ids given as input.